 Senor Mex says: If you’re a dog lover like me, you probably dread the idea of leaving your furry, four-legged friend back home while you enjoy an epic Mexican road trip.
+I couldn’t stop fidgeting without knowing more about dog yeast infection when my dog had contracted a dreadful infection.
 The thought of your pup sitting at home by himself is truly heartbreaking.
 Even if you put him in a dog hotel or some sort of kennel, you’re sure to worry about him the entire time you’re gone.
 With all of that in mind, why not bring him with you?
 If your doggy loves the car and you like traveling with him, bringing him to Mexico is a fine idea.
-To keep the both of you safe, however, make sure you have a valid Mexican auto insurance policy from Mexican Insurance Store.com.
+To keep both of you safe, however, make sure you have a valid Mexican auto insurance policy from Mexican Insurance Store.com.
 Keep the points that are highlighted in this post in mind too.
 You need a Mexican Auto Insurance policy to safely drive your vehicle in Mexico.

 Ramble Crunch Post